Alsace–Lorraine: During World War I

-In French foreign policy, the demand for the return of Alsace and Lorraine faded in importance after 1880 with the decline of the monarchist element.
-When the World War broke out in 1914, recovery of the two lost provinces became the top French war goal.
+In French foreign policy, the demand for the return of Alsace and Lorraine faded in importance after 1880 with the decline of the French monarchist element, but when World War I broke out in 1914, recovery of the two lost provinces became the top French war goal.

-In the early 20th century, the increased militarization of Europe, and the lack of negotiation between major powers, led to harsh and rash actions taken by both sides in respect to Alsace–Lorraine during World War I. As soon as war was declared, both the French and German authorities used the inhabitants of Alsace–Lorraine as propaganda pawns.
+The increased militarization of Europe and the lack of negotiations between major powers led to harsh and rash actions regarding Alsace–Lorraine being taken by both sides during World War I. As soon as war was declared, both the French and German authorities used the inhabitants of Alsace–Lorraine as propaganda pawns.

-Germans living in France were arrested and placed into camps by the French authorities.
-Upon occupying certain villages, veterans of the 1870 conflict were sought out and arrested by the French army.
+Germans living in France were arrested and placed into camps by French authorities.
+When the French army occupied certain villages, veterans on the German side of the 1870 conflict were sought out and arrested.

-The Germans responded to the outbreak of war with harsh measures against the Alsace–Lorraine populace: the Saverne Affair had convinced the high command that the population was hostile to the German Empire and that it should be forced into submission.
+The Germans responded to the outbreak of war with harsh measures against the Alsace–Lorraine populace.
+The Zabern Affair had convinced the high command that the population was hostile to the German Empire and that it should be forced into submission.
 German troops occupied some homes.
-The German military feared French partisans – or francs-tireurs, as they had been called during the Franco-Prussian War – would reappear.
+The German military feared that French partisans – called francs-tireurs during the Franco-Prussian War – would reappear.

 German authorities developed policies aimed at reducing the influence of French.
-In Metz, French street names, which had been displayed in French and German, were suppressed in January 1915.
-Six months later, on 15 July 1915, German became the only official language in the region, leading to the Germanization of the towns’ names effective 2 September 1915.
+In Metz, street names had been sign-posted in French and German; French was suppressed in January 1915.
+On 15 July 1915, German became the only official language in the region, leading to the Germanization of towns' names from 2 September 1915.

-Prohibiting the speaking of French in public further increased the exasperation of some of the natives, who were long accustomed to mixing their conversation with French language (see code-switching); still, the use even of one word, as innocent as "bonjour", could incur a fine.
+Prohibiting the speaking of French in public further increased the exasperation of some of the natives, who were long accustomed to mixing their conversation with French language; the use of even one word, as innocent as "bonjour", could incur a fine.
 Some ethnic Germans in the region cooperated in the persecution as a way to demonstrate German patriotism.

 German authorities became increasingly worried about renewed French nationalism.
-The Reichsland governor stated in February 1918: "Sympathies towards France and repulsion for Germans have penetrated to a frightening depth the petty bourgeoisie and the peasantry".
-But in order to spare them possible confrontations with relatives in France but also to avoid any desertion from the Alsatian soldiers to the French army, German Army draftees from Alsace–Lorraine were sent mainly to the Eastern front, or the Navy (Kaiserliche Marine).
+The governor stated in February 1918: "Sympathies towards France and repulsion for Germans have penetrated to a frightening depth the petty bourgeoisie and the peasantry."
+But in order to spare them possible confrontations with relatives in France and also to avoid any desertion of Alsatian soldiers to the French army, German Army draftees from Alsace–Lorraine were sent mainly to the Eastern front or to the Navy (Kaiserliche Marine).
 About 15,000 Alsatians and Lorrainers served in the German Navy.